 Vagnier stood before the Knox County Commissioners last week and suc-cessfully pleaded for funding.
-The approval came in a split vote, 6-4, and only after some grilling of the director by some of the agenda under the first contract," commented Gill.
+The approval came in a split vote, 6-4, and only after some grilling of the director by some of the commissioners to provide \$575,000.
+The loss of state funds, said Vagnier, means cutting back the 72-hour stay to 24 hours with expanded follow up after discharge.
+He said the center will increase the number of case workers to follow those discharged patients.

-The resolution, approved, provides \$840,000 from the county.
+The resolution, approved. provides \$840,000 from the county.